Tillman Hartley LLC Buys Shares of 73,886 iShares Core U.S. Aggregate Bond ETF (NYSEARCA:AGG)

-Tillman Hartley LLC bought a new stake in iShares Core U.S. Aggregate Bond ETF (NYSEARCA:AGG – Get Rating) in the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm bought 73,886 shares of the company’s stock, valued at approximately $7,166,000. iShares Core U.S. Aggregate Bond ETF comprises approximately 3.1% of Tillman Hartley LLC’s investment portfolio, making the stock its 10th biggest position.
+Tillman Hartley LLC bought a new stake in iShares Core U.S. Aggregate Bond ETF (NYSEARCA:AGG – Get Rating) during the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund bought 73,886 shares of the company’s stock, valued at approximately $7,166,000. iShares Core U.S. Aggregate Bond ETF makes up 3.1% of Tillman Hartley LLC’s portfolio, making the stock its 10th largest holding.

-Other large investors have also recently bought and sold shares of the company.
-Moneta Group Investment Advisors LLC increased its stake in shares of iShares Core U.S. Aggregate Bond ETF by 90,331.9% in the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 62,881,813 shares of the company’s stock valued at $6,098,907,000 after buying an additional 62,812,278 shares during the period.
-Bank of America Corp DE increased its stake in shares of iShares Core U.S. Aggregate Bond ETF by 34.1% in the fourth quarter.
-Bank of America Corp DE now owns 40,024,464 shares of the company’s stock valued at $3,881,973,000 after buying an additional 10,183,968 shares during the period.
-Geisinger Health acquired a new stake in iShares Core U.S. Aggregate Bond ETF during the fourth quarter worth approximately $190,805,000.
-Charles Schwab Investment Management Inc. grew its stake in iShares Core U.S. Aggregate Bond ETF by 24.5% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 8,925,971 shares of the company’s stock worth $955,866,000 after purchasing an additional 1,754,499 shares during the period.
-Finally, Northwestern Mutual Wealth Management Co. grew its stake in iShares Core U.S. Aggregate Bond ETF by 45.9% during the fourth quarter.
-Northwestern Mutual Wealth Management Co. now owns 5,529,481 shares of the company’s stock worth $536,307,000 after purchasing an additional 1,739,813 shares during the period.
-80.07% of the stock is currently owned by institutional investors.
+Other institutional investors have also recently bought and sold shares of the company.
+Moneta Group Investment Advisors LLC raised its stake in shares of iShares Core U.S. Aggregate Bond ETF by 90,331.9% during the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 62,881,813 shares of the company’s stock worth $6,098,907,000 after purchasing an additional 62,812,278 shares in the last quarter.
+Raymond James & Associates raised its stake in shares of iShares Core U.S. Aggregate Bond ETF by 0.8% during the 4th quarter.
+Raymond James & Associates now owns 46,919,643 shares of the company’s stock worth $4,550,736,000 after purchasing an additional 392,063 shares in the last quarter.
+Bank of America Corp DE raised its stake in shares of iShares Core U.S. Aggregate Bond ETF by 34.1% during the 4th quarter.
+Bank of America Corp DE now owns 40,024,464 shares of the company’s stock worth $3,881,973,000 after purchasing an additional 10,183,968 shares in the last quarter.
+BlackRock Inc. raised its stake in shares of iShares Core U.S. Aggregate Bond ETF by 1.7% during the 3rd quarter.
+BlackRock Inc. now owns 36,847,860 shares of the company’s stock worth $3,549,923,000 after purchasing an additional 610,473 shares in the last quarter.
+Finally, Envestnet Asset Management Inc. raised its stake in shares of iShares Core U.S. Aggregate Bond ETF by 4.5% during the 4th quarter.
+Envestnet Asset Management Inc. now owns 34,778,729 shares of the company’s stock worth $3,373,189,000 after purchasing an additional 1,486,308 shares in the last quarter.
+Institutional investors own 80.07% of the company’s stock.

 iShares Core U.S. Aggregate Bond ETF Trading Up 0.2 %